harrymckillen/harrymckillen.com/README.md

-# Harry McKillen Dot Com
+# harrymckillen.com

-Based off my grunt skeleton project repo, this seeks to be a test bed for some of the latest web technologies.
-For this I will not be focusing on browser support.
-So things might not work well in every browser, and it's by design than omission.
+Based off my grunt skeleton project repo, this aims to be a test bed for some of the latest web technologies I'm trying to upskill in, i.e. CSS Grid etc. For this I will not be focusing too much on browser support.
+So things might not work well in every browser, and it's by design rather than omission.

 It has a few grunt modules install and pre-configured out-of-the-box.